OMAS-IIIF/oldaplib/docs/performance_optimization_strategy.md

-   `rdf:type` lookup and avoid repeated parsing/model resolution while retaining the current API representation. **Completed:** one permission-checked CONSTRUCT now returns both reasoning-visible data and explicit project-graph type assertions through a structured factory result.
+   `rdf:type` lookup and avoid repeated parsing/model resolution while retaining the current API representation. **Completed:** one permission-checked CONSTRUCT now returns both reasoning-visible data and explicit project-graph type assertions through a structured factory result; the same CONSTRUCT also carries the complete attached-role permission map, eliminating the former follow-up roles query.
 3. **Search summaries and batching.** Provide a backend contract that returns the card metadata required by clients without one resource request per hit.
 4. **Application request reuse.** Deduplicate concurrent SALSAH requests and